August 2025 Updates

 Can I get deductions on overage invoices?

 It is possible to get a deduction on an overage invoice if Walmart doesn't agree on that particular PO.
 These deductions will enter into the Deductions app in SupplyPike, where you'll have the option of further trying to dispute or not.
-If you do dispute, you'll need to supply proof just like any other deduction.
+We often see disputes submitted and approved since these overage invoices are based purely on Walmart's own receiving data.

 I'm unsure about billing Walmart for overages.
 What can you tell me to be reassured?